 The Voting Rights Museum is an important one to see, not just because it shows the sins of America’s past, but because it also makes the connection to mistakes continuing today.
 It’s not a very large museum, but the exhibits are dense and it takes about two hours to go through.

-Which place in Alabama would you be most interested in visiting?
+Where would you be most interested in going on an Alabama road trip?